Geiger before the start of the tour: "Going in with a broad chest"

 Ski jumping - Geiger before the start of the tour: "Going in with a broad chest"

+"That's what makes us special right now.
+We are marching forward together as a team," said Wellinger.
+"We are on a very good path."
+The German top jumpers would have to "stand on their own two feet" for an unsuccessful start to the tour.

-The hunt for the golden eagle begins this Friday at 5.15 pm (ARD and Eurosport) in the sold-out arena on Schattenberg with 25,000 spectators.
+The hunt for the golden eagle begins today in the sold-out arena on Schattenberg with 25,000 spectators.
 The hope that 22 years after Sven Hannawald's triumph, a German will once again make it to the top of the podium is higher than it has been for a long time.

 "We can go in confident and with a broad chest," said local hero Geiger - even if he doesn't sound quite as euphoric as Wellinger.
 "It was definitely important to get off to a good start," said the 30-year-old after qualifying.
 "I wouldn't call it a blown knot yet.
 Tomorrow we all start with zero points."